 Kangaroos are instantly recognizable for their one-of-a-kind movement.
 The animals navigate the wide-open terrain of the Outback on their large hind legs.
 As they hop along, their body weight and mobility are balanced by an oversized, muscular tale.

-Investors and collectors looking for Silver Australian Kangaroo coins are bound to run into confusion.
+Investors and collectors looking for Australian Silver Kangaroo coins are bound to run into confusion.
 The kangaroo is so popular as a symbol on national currency, that a separate program is run by the Royal Australian Mint that features the kangaroo on official currency released into circulation for use by the public in transactions.

-All of the Australian Silver Kangaroo coins produced by the Perth Mint feature 1 oz of .999 pure silver.
+All of the Australian Silver Kangaroo coins produced by the Perth Mint through 2015 feature 1 oz of .999 pure silver.
 The coins are considered legal tender in Australia, and have been issued a face value of $1 (AUD) by the Australian government as a result.

 When you consider buying Australian Silver Kangaroos, you will find that the Perth Mint has issued proof versions of the coin with new images of the kangaroo on the reverse each year, while the bullion version of the coin available since 2016 maintains the same design each year on the reverse.
 Much like the Australian Gold Kangaroo BU coin, the reverse of the proof coins depicts the kangaroo species in a new relief each year, showcasing the animal in its native environment.